 Many times we walk into a class feeling we already have most of what is being taught, but that we just need one thing ( a new step, syncopation, body move, timing etc etc).
 When this happens we tend to only hear what we want to hear, not...

-Going to the Salsa Night club or Salsa Parties is the MOST important thing for any level!
+Going to the Latin Night club or Salsa Parties is the MOST important thing for any level!
 Ready or not, first of all going to the club should be main reason you are trying to learn salsa - to dance AT the actual Salsa night club or party....

 Who Owns Salsa?